 Calories: 270.
 Total Fat: 13 g.
 Carbohydrates: 35 g.
 Protein: 4 g.

-Pin Recipe This autumn fusion dessert adds both color and flavor to any table.
+This autumn fusion dessert adds both color and flavor to any table.
 Enjoy every delicate swirl in good company!

 Recipe FAQs